facebook pixel

 CSS provides the instructions to your browser how to style your content.
 The basic things include your font types, sizing, padding, alignment and colours.
 Understanding CSS to a certain extent will help you to create good looking websites and even customize certain web page templates.

-Understand the foundations of UX design
+Foundations of UX design

 Nowadays, it feels like a crime if designers don't have the basics of UX (user experience).
 So, it is best to try to understand website UX as your foundation to UX (we will definitely cover more about the different types of user experience across multiple platforms and disciplines).
 UX refers to how your users experience your site, simply said.
 How they find it super easy to navigate through your website and how they feel when they land or use your website.